top of page

 1. Turn the vest right side out so the lining sits neatly inside the outer fabric.
 Gently roll the armhole seams between your fingers to shape them, then press them flat for a smooth finish.

-2. Turn the vest inside out again so the raw side seams are visible.
+1. Turn the vest inside out again so the raw side seams are visible.
 Match up the side seams of the outer fabric and the lining, placing them right sides together.
-Make sure the underarm seams line up neatly.
+Ensure the underarm seams line up neatly.
 Use clips or pins to hold everything in place.

 Now you can sew the bias binding around the raw edges of the vest to finish!
 Remember to attach your ties before doing so.
 Take your time around the curves and corners, and enjoy seeing your vest come together!

-Happy sewing - and don’t forget to share your make if you're on socials using #TulipVestSewingPattern so I can see!
+Happy sewing!
+Don’t forget to share your make if you're on socials using #TulipVestSewingPattern so I can see!

 Kym x